NEUBIAS/training-resources/courses/2024_07_IDIP-Heidelberg_skimage_napari_beginners.md

-ll# Beginners course for python based image analysis using skimage and napari
+# Beginners course for python based image analysis using skimage and napari

 ## Why take this course